emilyjennings/register-your-kid/README.md

 Make a logged_in? method to know if a user is logged in before showing something

+Parent logs in, is directed to their profile page, has a chance to create a kid, then add classes, then log out

 Things you may want to cover: